johnmartindev/threejs-journey/study-notes.md

 - Post-processing is about adding effects on the final image (the render).
 - People mostly use this technique in filmmaking, but we can do it in WebGL too.
-- We can adjust depth of field, bloom, "god ray", motion blur, add glitch effects, outlines, change colours, etc.
+- We can adjust depth of field, bloom, "god ray", motion blur, add glitch effects, change colours, etc.
 - A common way to do post processing with ThreeJS is with the `RenderTarget`.
-- The RenderTarget works like a buffer of sorts.
+- The RenderTarget works like a buffer.
 Instead of rendering to the canvas, it renders to a texture first.
 - This texture is then able to have effects added to it through the fragment shader.
 - The effects we apply in post processing are called "passes".
 - We can add multiple passes, but each pass reduces performance!